How can a wildlife internship in Africa help you get a conservation job?

 Getting a job in wildlife conservation

-Getting wildlife conservation jobs can be a catch-22 situation.
-With any job, employers usually look for people with experience, but at the same time, you need a job to gain that experience.
+Like most jobs, getting wildlife conservation jobs can be a catch-22 situation.
+Employers usually look for people with experience, but at the same time, you need a job to get that experience.

 1) Passion